MujiP/DarkThunder/README.md

 # Bolusaur Python Backend

 This is the backend for our app.
-It is currently hosted on Heroku at https://darkthunder-1.herokuapp.com and uses Redis Cloud .
+It is currently hosted on Heroku at https://darkthunder-1.herokuapp.com and uses Redis Cloud Free, which gives us 30MB of storage.

 To see all events in a category, send a GET request to https://darkthunder-1.herokuapp.com/events/{category}, where {category} is any string.
 You can also visit the page in your browser.
 I have posted an event in the food category, which you can see here: https://darkthunder-1.herokuapp.com/events/food.